 |

-There is considerable variation in
+considerable variation in

 gene-expression levels between individual cells.
 Bengtsson et al. show that these levels are distributed